polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

   to translate correctly.

 - **Know your audience.** It is good practice to know your audience before you write documentation.
-  Your audience can be, for example, developers, end-users, integrators, and they can have varying degrees of expertise and knowledge about a specific topic.
+  Your audience can be, for example, developers, end-users, integrators, etc. and they can have varying degrees of expertise and knowledge about a specific topic.
 Knowing your audience allows you to understand what information your audience should be familiar with.
 When a document is meant for a more advanced audience, it is best practice to state it up front and let the user know